Ckrenzer/Winter-Livestock-Data/README.md

 "La Junta Collection.Rmd" no longer requires you to run all of collection() to update one week's worth of data.

 ### UPDATE 4/18/2021
 The collection() function is now better at identifying the sales data in the market reports.
+About 6000 new entries of historical data are available.